ecamp/ecamp-site/src/data/pages/tos.en.md

 Users are natural persons like you, who want to use the planning features of _eCamp_ and manage content on _eCamp_.
 If you want to use _eCamp_ and enter content, you need a user account.

 ### User account
-A user account allows you to create camps and collaborate on camps.
-To create a user account, you need at least a two-part name, an email address and a password.
-This information is available to all other users who collaborate with you on camps.
+A user account allows you to create and collaborate on camps.
+To create a user account you need a name, a valid email address and a password, or alternatively an account on a supported OAuth service (see term below).
+Your name and email address are visible to all other users who collaborate with you on camps.

+### Supported OAuth services
+_eCamp_ offers the possibility of simplified registration or login via the OAuth interfaces of various external services, including MiData of the Swiss Scouts and Guides Movement, cevi.db of YMCA Switzerland (see terms below) and via a Google account.
+When registering or logging in via one of these services, your external account identity is stored in _eCamp_ instead of a password, along with your name and email address.

 ### User content
 Users enter content on _eCamp_ during camp planning.
 The user content includes the data created by your use of the application (program planning, material lists, safety concepts, …).